ajingj82/stochapprox/stochapprox/README.md

 ## Syllabus for CMPUT 659

 ### Time and Location
 MW, 9:30AM - 10:50PM

 GSB 553

 ### Instructor
 Martha White (whitem@ualberta.ca)

 Ajin Joseph (ajoseph@ualberta.ca)

+Offices:

-Office: Martha White (ATH 3-05)
+Martha White (ATH 3-05)

 Ajin Joseph (ATH 2-05)

 ### Office hours
-Martha White:  by appointment
+TBD

 ### Course Objective
 The course objective is to study the analysis of stochastic approximation algorithms from the viewpoint of dynamical systems.

 ### Prerequisites
 Linear Algebra, Probability

+We will cover the needed background, from the beginning (real analysis, probability theory, stochastic processes) to make these topics accessible.
+The goal of the courses is Fundamentals of Stochastic Approximation Theory, rather than Advanced topics.

 ### Textbooks
 Stochastic Approximation: A Dynamical Systems Viewpoint, Vivek S. Borkar.

 **Recommended supplements**

 Stochastic Approximation and Recursive Algorithms and Applications.
 George Yin and Harold J. Kushner

 ### Grading
-* Midterm exam:
-* Final exam:
+* Presentations: 20%
-* Homework assignments (3):
-* Initial draft for mini-project:
+* Initial draft for project: 30%
-* Final mini-project write-up:
+* Final project write-up: 50%

 ### Topics: